offensive-packaging/documentation/llvm-defaults/index.md

    --dp                    Alias for --define-common --dynamic-linker=<value>
-                           Which dynamic linker to use --dynamic-list=<file>   Read a list of dynamic symbols. (executable) Put matched non-local definedsymbols to the dynamic symbol table. (shared object) References to matchednon-local STV_DEFAULT symbols shouldn't be bound to definitions within the shared object.
-Implies -Bsymbolic but does not set DF_SYMBOLIC
+                           Which dynamic linker to use --dynamic-list=<file>   Similar to --export-dynamic-symbol-list.
+When creating a shared object, this additionally implies -Bsymbolic but does not set DF_SYMBOLIC
    --dy                    Alias for --Bdynamic
    -d                      Alias for --define-common --EB                    Select the big-endian format in OUTPUT_FORMAT